assemblee-virtuelle/Documentation/How to redirect emails from your pro OVH-Outlook mailbox to your personal mailbox ?.md

    - And finally on "Delete the message"![](https://pad.lescommuns.org/uploads/upload_e7abcc6d2f7624fbf61daccab63d03c5.png)
    - Click on "OK" in the top left corner of the window and your rule will be saved.

-From now on, it's up to you to use this rule creation tool to organize your mailbox as you wish!!
+From now on, it's up to you to use this rule creation tool to organize your mailbox as you wish!